soggycactus/terraform-google-bigquery-dataset/README.md

+# ARCHIVED - this repository has been deprecated in favor of [terraform-google-bigquery](https://github.com/terraform-google-modules/terraform-google-bigquery)

 # BigQuery Dataset module

 This module allows you to create opinionated Google Cloud Platform BigQuery datasets.
 A Dataset consists of the dataset itself, tables, and views.